Freaknik: In culture

 Williams Street Studios produced a one-hour special spoof titled Freaknik: The Musical based on the popular festival.
-The show aired on television network Adult Swim on March 7, 2010.
+The show aired on television network Adult Swim in March 2010.

 A season two episode of Popular features the character Mary Cherry saying "I went to Freaknik in hotlanta and turned the mother out" when grilled on her spring break activities.

 A season one episode of True Life followed college students during 1998's Freaknik.

 A season six episode of Sister, Sister chronicled Tia and Tamera's trip from Michigan to Atlanta toward Freaknik with their college friends.

-In his mixtape "STN MTN / Kauai," Childish Gambino opens by saying that he had a dream that he ran Atlanta, and among other things, he would bring back Freaknik.
+In his mixtape "STN MTN / Kauai", Childish Gambino opens by saying that he had a dream that he ran Atlanta, and among other things, he would bring back Freaknik.

 On "Hair Day", the eleventh episode of season six of the ABC series Black-ish, Dre reveals to his son Jack that as a younger man he was beaten in a dance-off by a someone who brought his own whistle to the party, which raised the ire of his oldest son, Junior, who insisted Dre had told him "What happens at Freaknik stays at Freaknik."

+Tom Wolfe referenced Freaknik/Freaknic in his book "A Man in Full" - initially around page 17, chapter "Chocolate Mecca" but other places as well.

-Freaknik is referenced in many rap songs from the 1990s and early 2000s.
+Freaknik is referenced in rap songs from the 1990s and early 2000s.

+Beyoncé references Freaknik 1996 in her song “THIQUE,” which was released on Renaissance in 2022.

+Hulu released a documentary called Freaknik: The Wildest Party Never Told. in March 2024.